 - 1. The academy will always work with local partners and families to understand the barriers to attendance and provide support.
 Where that is not successful, or is not engaged with, the law protects pupils' right to an education and provides a range of legal interventions to formalise attendance improvement efforts, and where all other avenues have been exhausted, enforce it through prosecuting parents. - 2.
+Section 444 of the Education Act 1996 states that if a parent fails to ensure the regular school attendance of their child if he/she is a registered student at a school and is of compulsory school age, then they are guilty of an offence. - 3.
 The academy will provide the Local Authority with evidence required for a prosecution under Section 444 of the Education Act 1996 and will appear as a prosecution witness if required by the court.
-This is to ensure that parents realise their own responsibilities in ensuring attendance at school and most importantly about returning children to education. - 3.
-Section 444 of the Education Act 1996 states that if a parent fails to ensure the regular school attendance of their child if he/she is a registered student at a school and is of compulsory school age, then they are guilty of an offence. - 4.
-A parent found guilty of this offence can be fined up to £2500 and or be imprisoned for a period of three months.

-5. Alternatives to Section 444 prosecution are Parenting Contracts, Penalty Notices or an Education Supervision Order.
+This is to ensure that parents realise their own responsibilities in ensuring attendance at school and most importantly about returning children to education. - 4.
+Parents who fail to secure their child's regular attendance at a school, for which there are 2 separate offences: section 444(1) where a parent fails to secure the child's regular attendance; and section 444(1A) where a parent knows that the child is failing to attend school regularly and fails to ensure the child does so.
+The section 444(1) offence may result in a fine of up to level 3 (£1,000) and the section 444(1A) offence my result in a fine of up to level 4 (£2,500), and/or a community order or imprisonment of up to 3 months. - 5.
+Alternatives to Section 444 prosecution are Parenting Contracts, Penalty Notices or an Education Supervision Order.
 Further details of these can be found in appendices 3.